evgenyneu/evgenii.com/blog/_posts/2020-08-01-two-galaxies.md

 ## What's this about?

 In this post I want to show how to make a simulation of two interacting galaxies that runs in a Web browser, written in HTML, CSS and JavaScript languages.
 I won't explain everything, because I would need to write books on physics and Web programming, and I have neither skills nor patience for that yet.
 Instead, here I just want to briefly show the main ideas that will hopefully make this simulation appear less magical.
-The full code of this simulation is available at [github.com/evgenyneu/two_galaxies](https://github.com/evgenyneu/two_galaxies).

 ## Who made this possible?